Haopython/Toronto-Ontario-Data_Science_Projects/Toronto-King-Street-Pilot-Project/ReadMe.md

 Does the pilot data satisfies under the baseline?

 Let us find out.
-Please view my project and click the above link, "Statistical Analysis on King Street Pilot Project.ipynb" for the detailed analysis
+Please view my project and click the above link, "Statistical Analysis on King Street Pilot Project.ipynb" for the detailed analysis.

 For more information on the King Street Pilot project, please visit the websites here: